 Proposal for a Regulation of the European Parliament and of the Council on preventing the dissemination of terrorist content online

-In June 2017, the European Council called at the industry to develop tools which would assist in the detection and removal of online content that incites to terrorist acts.
-These would, if needed, be supplemented by relevant legislative measures at the EU level.
+In June 2017, the European Council called upon online service providers for developing tools which would assist in the detection and removal of online content that incites to terrorist acts.
+These tools would, if needed, be supplemented by relevant legislative measures at the EU level.
 In September 2017, the Commission published a Communication on ‘Tackling Illegal Content Online’, addressed to online service providers.
 As a follow-up to this Communication, the Commission published, in March 2018, a Recommendation ‘on measures to effectively tackle illegal content online’, including online terrorist propaganda.
-In order to gain a more complete picture of the impact of the problem and the responses to it, and also to examine whether the guidelines proposed in this Recommendation had been adopted, the Commission held a public consultation ‘on measures to further improve the effectiveness of the fight against illegal content online’ between April and June of 2018.
+In order to gain a more comprehensive picture of the impact of the problem and the responses to it, and also to examine whether the guidelines proposed in this Recommendation had been adopted, the Commission held a public consultation ‘on measures to further improve the effectiveness of the fight against illegal content online’ between April and June 2018.

 On 7 December 2018, three Special Rapporteurs of the United Nations Human Rights Council expressed concerns about the proposal.
 As a result, the Parliament requested an opinion from the EU Fundamental Rights Agency (FRA) on the key fundamental rights implications of the proposal.
-The FRA published its opinion on 12 February 2019.
+The FRA published its opinion on 12 February 2019 and made several recommendations.
 The following day, the European Data Protection Supervisor sent formal comments on the draft Regulation to the European Parliament, the Commission and the Council.

-In the European Parliament the proposal has been assigned to the LIBE Committee.
-The LIBE Committee tabled its report for plenary on 9 April 2019 and the European Parliament adopted its position at first reading on 17 April.
+In the European Parliament, the proposal has been assigned to the LIBE Committee with CULT (Committee on Culture and Education) as associated.
+The Committee on the Internal Market and Consumer Protection also gave an opinion.
+The LIBE Committee tabled its report for plenary on 9 April 2019 and the European Parliament adopted its position at first reading on 17 April, just before the end of its legislature.

 Reference number: COM(2018) 640 final